fernando-mc/redmondpython.com/content/lectures/onboarding.md

 >>> false
 ```

-You can test if Python objects are equal or unequal.
+You can use booleans to test if Python objects are equal or unequal.
 The result is a boolean.
-Try typing these expressions in your Python console:
+Try typing these expressions in your Python console (note that the double equals tests for equality):

 ```py
 >>> 0 == 0